tomasherceg/dotvvm-docs/Pages/control-development-creating-custom-postback-handlers.md

 * The `ClientHandlerName` property specifies the name of the postback handler in the javascript.
 You'll need the value later in Step 2 to register the handler.

-* The `GetHandlerOptionClientExpressions` returns a key-value collection of postback handler parameters.
-This collection will be serialized and placed in the
+* The `GetHandlerOptions` returns a key-value collection of postback handler parameters.
+This collection will be serialized and placed in the HTML page.
-HTML page.
 Thanks to this, you can read the values of the postback handler parameters on the client side.
-The `TranslateValueOrBinding` generates an expression either with the static value, or with the `{value: Something}` binding.
+If you need to pass a binding in the dictionary, use the `GetValueRaw` method.
 If you evaluate this expression on the client side, it'll provide the value of the property.

 * The `Message` property is a postback handler parameter which you can use in the DOTHTML markup to pass a value to the handler.